Our vision statement: People with disabilities enjoy equality, dignity, power, freedom of choice, independence

 4. What are the eligibility requirements of Board positions?

-In general, members of our Board of Directors reflect the diverse constituency served by Disability Rights California.
-We are mandated by federal acts to serve individuals with developmental, mental, physical, learning and sensory disabilities.
+In general, members of our Board of Directors reflect the diverse constituency served by DRC.
+We are mandated by federal acts to serve individuals with developmental, mental, physical, learning, and sensory disabilities.
 Persons with disabilities, family members, attorneys, professionals, and providers are all represented on the Board.
-Disability Rights California is also committed to appointing members which represent California’s diverse ethnic and cultural communities and makes efforts to insure the Board reflects different geographic areas of the state.
+DRC is also committed to appointing members that represent California’s diverse ethnic and cultural communities.
+Every effort is made to ensure the Board reflects different geographic areas of the state.

 5. What are Board members’ responsibilities?

-There are four meetings held a year.
-They are held in different areas of the state to be more accessible to our constituents.
-Generally, meetings are held in Sacramento, the Greater Los Angeles area, the San Francisco Bay area, and San Diego.
+There are four quarterly meetings held a year: generally, two in-person and two virtual meetings.
+The in-person meetings are held in different areas of the state to be more accessible to our constituents.
+We aim to hold meetings in Northern, Southern, and Central California.

-Regular Board meetings are always on a Saturday.
-Committees of the Board usually meet the Friday before the Board meeting.
-Board members usually serve on at least one Committee of the Board.
-Committees include: Finance, Legislation, Diversity and PAIMI Advisory Council.
+Board meetings are usually about 3 hours.
+Committees of the Board typically meet quarterly, and Board members usually serve on at least one Committee of the Board.
+Committees include Finance, Public Policy, Program and Planning, Governance, and Community Engagement.
 In addition, the Board officers serve on the Executive Committee.
+Additionally, Committees may periodically meet (virtually) outside of the regular quarterly Board and Committee meetings.

-All travel, room, and board expenses connected with the Board meeting are paid for by Disability Rights California.
-Disability Rights California also provides reasonable disability related accommodations for Board members.
+All Board travel expenses meeting DRC’s Board travel policy guidelines, related to Board meetings are paid for by DRC.
+DRC also provides reasonable disability-related accommodations for Board members.
 Members are not paid an honorarium for their services.

-No person shall serve as a Director who (1) as a result of their employment or other activities impedes the Agency’s ability to be independent of any agency that provides treatment, services or habilitation to individuals with disabilities as required by federal law or (2) is an employee or contractor of the Agency.
+No person shall serve as a Director who (1) as a result of their employment or other activities impedes DRC’s ability to be independent of any agency that provides treatment, services, or habilitation to individuals with disabilities as required by federal law or (2) is an employee or contractor of the DRC.

 Directors have a duty to disclose any actual or possible conflict of interest, including any transaction in which the Director has a material financial interest or a loyalty conflict of interest.
 The Director shall disclose the conflict prior to the Board taking action on the matter and the Director shall abstain from deliberating on and voting in any action which causes the conflict.
 Directors shall also comply with the Agency’s conflict of interest policy.